Back to skill

 Overview

 Install only if you are comfortable with a session-recording and sharing tool.
-Keep autoUpload off, consider setting buildlogs private and disabling file-content snapshots for private projects, and review recordings before uploading because they may include source code, prompts, logs, or secrets.
+Keep autoUpload off, consider setting buildlogs private and disabling file-content snapshots for private projects, and review recordings before uploading because they may include source code, prompts, logs, internal paths, or secrets.

 SkillSpector